Organizational innovation transforms companies.

 That’s why hundreds of books talk about it.

-Properly implemented, innovation:
+Properly implemented, Organizational Innovation:

 - Boosts efficiency, productivity, quality, and competitiveness